Preserve and Share

 Many research funders specify which data need preserving and for how long.
-This can range from "a minimum of three years" (AHRC) to 10 years (BBSRC (pdf), MRC, Wellcome Trust.
+This can range from "a minimum of three years" (AHRC) to ten years (BBSRC (pdf)).
 EPSRC (Data Principle VII) expects data to be preserved for 10 years after the last "privileged access" to the data, so this data might have to be kept in perpetuity.

 Lancaster University expectations

-If your research is not funded by an external funder you will need to comply with Lancaster University's Research Data Management Policy (Word) which states "that all research data will be stored in either electronic or paper form for a minimum of 10 years after the end of a project, unless ethical considerations, participant confidentiality, FOI requirements or external agencies eg NHS, specifically require otherwise."
+If your research is not funded by an external funder, you will need to comply with Lancaster University's Research Data Management Policy (Word doc) which states "all research data will be stored in either electronic or paper form for a minimum of 10 years after the end of a project, unless ethical considerations, participant confidentiality, FOI requirements or external agencies e.g. NHS, specifically require otherwise."

 Please contact firstname.lastname@example.org if you have questions regarding the preservation of your research data.